(Updated July 2013)

 c.
 Election of Officers and Councilors.
 Election shall be by a simple majority of those voting.
 Elections shall be held by mail ballot.
 Here and elsewhere in these Bylaws, the term “mail” shall be interpreted as standard postal mail, electronic mail, or other types of clear announcement to the Society membership.

 d.
-Terms of Officers, Councilors, and Editor.
+Terms of Officers, Councilors, and Chief Editors.
 The terms of the officers shall be three years.
 A person elected for Presidency shall serve as President-elect, President, and Past-President for the first, second, and third year, respectively.
 Councilors will each serve 3-year staggered terms so that two new councilors are elected annually.
-The Editors of Molecular Biology and Evolution and of Genome Biology and Evolution shall be appointed by the Council.
-The terms of the Editors shall be five years but may be extended or terminated by the Council after consultation with members of their respective Editorial Boards.
+The Chief Editors of MBE and of GBE shall be appointed by the Council.
+The terms of the Chief Editors shall be five years but may be extended or terminated by the Council after consultation with members of their respective Editorial Boards.
 The terms of the Secretary and the Treasurer shall be staggered.
-Terms shall begin on January 1, except for the Editors, who shall assume their duties so as to be responsible for the next volumes of their respective journals.
-An overlap period between out-going and in-coming Editors, Secretary, and Treasurer may be negotiated with terms mutually agreed upon and approved by Council.
+Terms shall begin on January 1, except for the Chief Editors, who shall assume their duties so as to be responsible for the next volumes of their respective journals.
+An overlap period between out-going and in-coming Chief Editors, Secretary, and Treasurer may be negotiated with terms mutually agreed upon and approved by Council.
 During any overlap period, final decisions on matters concerning each position will be determined by the individual actually serving at that time (defined by the start dates indicated above).

 e.
 Vacancies.
 Vacancies on the Council shall be filled by appointment by the Council, except: in the event of a vacancy in the Office of President, the President-elect shall become the President for the remainder of the unexpired term as well as for the subsequent term.
 In the event of vacancy of any other office, the Council shall appoint an active member to serve for the remainder of the year, and the office shall be filled at the next annual election.